DeepLearnI/demo-project/TUTORIAL.md

 useful information about our model.
 It's easy to get Foundations to log them.

-At line 41, there is the following code:
+Around line 30, there is the following code:

 ```python